Borecjeborec1/Pequena/module/Readme.md

 ## NodeJS wrapper
 If you can use Node.js, then you should use the [pequena](https://www.npmjs.com/package/pequena) wrapper library, which provides a Node.js API for Pequena.

-I personaly advice you to use this if you know NodeJS.
+I personaly advice you to use this if you have node installed.
 It has built-in scripts for compiling/hot reload/bundling/minimising/etc...

 ## Installation
 Pequena can be installed using pip